Lucrezia Reichlin: Early life and education

-Reichlin was born in 1954, she is the daughter of Alfredo Reichlin, former deputy of the Italian Communist Party and its heir the Democratic Party of the Left, and of Luciana Castellina, co-founder of the newspaper Il manifesto and also a one-time deputy; her brother Pietro Reichlin is a well-known economist.
+Reichlin was born in 1954, she is the daughter of Alfredo Reichlin, former deputato (member of parliament) for the Italian Communist Party and its heir the Democratic Party of the Left, and of Luciana Castellina, co-founder of the newspaper Il manifesto and also a one-time member of parliament; her brother Pietro Reichlin is a well-known economist.

-After completing high school at the Liceo Tasso in Rome, Reichlin graduated in economics at the University of Modena and Reggio Emilia in 1980, and then got a Ph.D. at New York University in 1986.
+After completing high school at the Liceo Tasso in Rome, Reichlin graduated in economics at the University of Modena and Reggio Emilia in 1980, and then got a PhD at New York University in 1986.